 We have committed to freeze tuition for the 2014-15 academic year as well.
 For the current traditional undergraduate students, any tuition increase deemed necessary will be as nominal as possible.

 No, our goal is to increase accessibility, not boost enrollment.
 Some incremental growth may occur but we are capping traditional enrollment at just under 1,000 traditional undergraduates.We also expect this initiative will help more students persist and graduate sooner because the cost of attendance will be more manageable for them.
 We will continue to foster the personal relationship between student and professor, which is at the heart of a Belmont Abbey education.

-No, tuition for The Center for Continuing & Professional Studies (Adults 23+)was reduced eight years ago and has continued to be reasonably priced since that time.
+The Center for Continuing & Professional Studies (Adults 23+) was reduced eight years ago and has continued to be reasonably priced since that time.

 Abbey alumni and friends have always been instrumental in offering financial support to students.
 That will not change.
 We are strategically planning to increase contributions to our endowment that will help limit the amount of future tuition increases.
 Now, donor dollars for scholarships will go 33% further in covering students’ net cost to attend.
 The Southern Benedictine Society’s six million dollar gift for the new residence halls enables the College to direct more dollars to our students.
 This is good news for Abbey alumni and donors.

 Absolutely.
 For low-need students who typically pay a higher percentage of the sticker price, the decrease is real.
 For high-need students their federal and state aid will stretch further as a percentage of the sticker price.
 The Abbey will also provide more than $5 million in financial aid to new and returning students.